KHROTU/Bloxd-Forge/README.md

 ## Acknowledgements

 - Thanks to the Bloxd community for their continuous support and feedback.
-- Special thanks to all contributors who have helped make Bloxd Forge better.
+- Special thanks to my best friend & partner A_I_X for always having my back.

 ---